As a kid, I always found myself watching a show called "BBC Rogue Traders”.

 Upworks feedback system is your first line of defence, and something that should be taken very seriously.

-If a prospective client consistently gets poor feedback on their profile, that's the only sign you need to cut off further communication.
+If a prospective client manages to get consistently bad feedback on their profile, that's the only sign you need to cut off further communication.

 Similarly, if a client is new to Upwork and has no existing feedback, you should remain extremely cautious.
 But we’ll get more into that one later.